rocky-linux/documentation/docs/gemstones/gemstone_template.md

 ## Conclusion

-Summarize the outcome and reinforce the guide's value.
+Summarize the outcome and reinforce the Gemstone's value.